The 10 High Dividend Stocks Owned by Warren Buffett

 US Bancorp (NYSE:USB)

-US Bancorp hiked its quarterly dividend payout from $0.37 to $0.42 for its most recent distribution in October.
-This new quarterly amount corresponds to a $1.68 annualized distribution and a 3.14% forward dividend yield.
+US Bancorp hiked its quarterly dividend payout from $0.37 to $0.42 for its distribution in October 2019 and has kept this payment amount since.
+This new quarterly amount corresponds to a $1.68 annualized distribution and a 3.4% forward dividend yield.

-With nine years of consecutive dividend hikes, the company has advanced its annual dividend amount at an average annual rate of 13.7% over the past three years.
-With a 6.14% total return over the trailing 12-months, the company has also managed a 33% three-year total return and a five-year total return of nearly 50%.
+With ten years of consecutive dividend hikes, the company has advanced its annual dividend amount at an average annual rate of 23.7% over the past ten years.
+With a 5.8% total loss over the trailing 12-months, the company has better treated its long-term investors, with returns in the last five years of 46.4%.

 The 10 high dividend stocks owned by Warren Buffett: #8